spurll/hippogif/readme.md

 Feature Requests
 ----------------

-* Add support for overlaying text on the image
+* Add support for overlaying text on the image (requires ImageMagick, so likely not worth it)

 Known Bugs
 ----------